-After the world war second, British had realized that they could not rule over India any longer as there was complete erodition of their hegemony and therefore decided to transfer power to Indians.
+After the world war second, British had realized that they could not rule over India any longer as there was complete eradication of their hegemony and therefore decided to transfer power to Indians.
 They considered that before they could be overthrown, it was better to transfer power through agreement in a peaceful manner.
 Thus was sent Cabinet Mission, but the mission faced a very difficult situation as both the Congress and the League were moving in opposite directions.
 The mission followed a middle path as it tried to accept the demands of both Congress and League and formulated a plan.
 This plan provided a single Union but maximum autonomy to the provinces, which was reluctantly accepted both by Congress and Muslim League.
-The truce of the Interim Government soon ended in a failure and all the hopes of a united India ended in a failure as the country was moving towards the civil.
+Thetruce of the Interim Government soon ended in a failure and all the hopes of a united India ended in a failure as the country was moving towards the civil.
 After that Lord Mountbatten was appointed as Governor General of India with a view to transfer power into Indian hands as early as possible.
-Mountbatten first tried to make Indians agree to accept Cabinet Mission plan, as British wanted a united India-a complete reversal from earlier stand of supporting communalism. but he soon realized that Congress and League were moving in opposite directions.
-Therefore, he formulated a plan on 3 June and tried to appease both Congress and League.
+Mountbatten first tried to make Indians agree to accept Cabinet Mission plan, as British wanted a united India-a complete reversal from earlier stand of supporting communalism, but he soon realized that Congress and League were moving in opposite directions.
+Therefore, he formulated aplan on 3 June and tried to appease both Congress and League.
 Despite their reservation, both the parties accepted it, and result was the creation of two states India and Pakistan on 15 August 1947.
 Thus, India got freedom but with partition.
 Consequently people suffered a lot as was migration combined with huge violence and bloodshed.

 Hegemony : Dominance, especially by one state or social group over others.

 Stolidity : Having or revealing little emotion or sensibility.

+Truce : An agreement between enemies or opponents to stop

+fighting.

-Truce : An agreement between enemies or opponents to stop fighting.
-Commonwealth : A group of sovereign states and their dependencies associated by their own choice and linked with common objectives and interests.
+Commonwealth: A group of sovereign states and their dependencies associated by their own choice and linked with common objectives and interests.

 Interim : Temporary and intended to be used or accepted until something permanent exists.

 Autonomy : Self-government.

 Paramount : Superior in power or jurisdiction.

 Referendum : Submission of a law to the direct vote of the people.

+Jaswant Singh : Jinnah: India, Partition, Independence

+Dominique Lapierre,

+Larry Collins : Freedom at Midnight

+J.L.
+Nehru : An Autobiography

+Bipan Chandra and Co : India's Struggle for Independence

+Sumit Sarkar : Modern India 1885 - 1947

+B.L.
+Grover, S. Grover : A New Look At Modern Indian History

+R.C.
+Agarwal : Constitutional Development and National

+Movement of India

+Durga Das : India from Curzon to Nehru and After

+- Q1.See section 16.1

+- Q2.See section 16.4

-- А.
+- Q3.See section 16.4.1

-- 1. Cabinet Mission arrived in India on .

-- 2. The motive of Cabinet Mission was to .

-- 3. Provinces were divided into groups.

-- 4. Direct Action Day was observed on .

-- 5. Interim Government was headed by.

-- 6. was fixed as British withdrawal from India.

-- 7. The Independence Act received royal consent on.

-- B.
+- Q4.See section 16.6

-- 1. Why British wanted a united India?

-- 2. Why Muslim League joined the Interim Government? - 3.
-Why Congress accepted partition?

-- A. 1.
-24 March 1946 2.
-Transference of power, Indians 3.
-Three 4.
-16 August 1946 5.
-Pt Nehru - 6.
-June 1948 7.
-18 July 1947. - B. 1.
-For strategic interests 2.
-To wreck it 3.
-To avoid civil war.

-16.18 Lesson End Exercise / Examination Oriented Questions
+- Q1.See section 16.12 (ii) - Q2.See section 16.14

-- 1 Discuss the circumstances which led the British to dispatch Cabinet Mission to India? - 2.
-Discuss the proposals of Cabinet Mission? - 3.
-Why Muslim League rejected the Cripps proposals? - 4 What were the factors responsible for the failure of Cabinet Mission? - 5 Discuss the features of Mountbatten Plan?
+- Q1.
+Discuss the circumstances which led the British to dispatch Cabinet Mission to India? - Q2.
+Discuss the proposals of Cabinet Mission? - Q3.
+Discuss the features of Mountbatten Plan?